-This, of course, gives an easy transition to our home heating systems, part of which is a 250,000 BTU Weil McLain egp65 propane powered boiler.
-The boiler itself heats our closed loop glycol system that unfortunately requires electricity to operate the circulation pump.
+Last summer, (2019), we had to install a wall-mounted combi boiler when our 250,000 BTU Weil McLain egp65 propane powered boiler finally died.
+The boiler itself heats our closed-loop glycol system that unfortunately requires electricity to operate the circulation pump.

 The glycol (anti-freeze) gets heated and then flows through the manifold, a contraption that looks like an octopus.
 It directs the glycol through the in-floor PEX lines as well as the upper-level perimeter baseboard heaters.

-This is a great heat source since it keeps the lower level floor warm in the kitchen, laundry room, bathroom, and living area, as well as keeping the upper-level wall chill at bay.
-We’re hoping to replace the old boiler this year with a newer model that includes a built-in on-demand water system.
-This will allow us to get rid of our propane hot water tank but this will be in a future article on combi-boilers.
+This is a great heat source since it keeps the lower level floor warm in the kitchen, laundry room, bathroom, and living area.
+It also keeps the upper-level wall chill at bay.

 The Firewood Situation

-The availability and cost factor of a good clean wood source challenges those of us who heat with wood in the north.
 We have two different avenues when it comes to firewood.
 They are Home Grown or Purchase.
-I will lay out the pros and cons for each below.
+And yes, there are pros and cons for each.